UKHomeOffice/engineering-guidance-and-standards/docs/standards/testing.md

 - Easy to correct failures in code from failed tests.
 - Security & confidence when continously integrating code
 - Easy to understand intent and functionality of code
-- Developers should be able to write and run tests and not silo'd to QAT
+- Tests are owned by the same team who owns the code and not within a silo external to the team.

 ---